bertvv/cheat-sheets/src/EL7.md

 * [RedhHat 7 System Administrator's Guide](https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/7-Beta/html/System_Administrators_Guide/sect-Managing_Services_with_systemd-Services.html)
 * [Systemd for Administrators, Part IV: Killing Services](http://0pointer.de/blog/projects/systemd-for-admins-4.html)

-## Perusing system logs with `journalctl`
+## Perusing system logs

-Viewing logs requires root privileges.
+On Linux distros based on systemd, logs can be viewed using the `journalctl` command.
+This requires root privileges.
 However, users that are members of the `adm` group get access as well.
 So, add your user to the `adm` group to make viewing logs easier.

 | Action                               | Command                                                       |
 | :---                                 | :---                                                          |